austintheriot/wrend/wrend/README.md

     - Updating how attributes are configured: should be updated for Programs/VAOs simultaneously
     - Updating buffers just means uploading new data, which is a global operation for all consuming Programs/VAOs

+- Cleanup:
+    - Consume links when they are used during build time - would require less cloning in general
+    - Enable borrowing in context structs - would also require less cloning to occur

+- Road map:
+    - Add Vec / Matrix utilities
+    - Enable compiling new programs at run time

 - Enable transform feedback

 - Make passing in buffer update / should_update callbacks optional